 1. Adjust oven rack to lower-middle position and heat oven to 350F.
 Spray bottom and sides of 9-inch springform pan evenly with nonstick cooking spray.
 Pulse crackers, sugar, and spices in food processor until evenly and finely ground, about fifteen 2-second pulses.
 Transfer crumbs to medium bowl, drizzle melted butter over, and mix with rubber spatula until evenly moistened.
 Turn crumbs into prepared springform pan and, using hand, spread crumbs into even layer.
 Using flat-bottomed ramekin or drinking glass, press crumbs evenly into pan bottom, then use a soup spoon to press and smooth crumbs into edges of pan.
 Bake until fragrant and browned about the edges, about 12 minutes.
 Cool on wire rack while making filling.

-2. Working with a stand mixer, preferably fitted with a paddle attachment, or with a hand mixer in a large bowl, beat the cream cheese on medium speed, scraping down the bowl often, for about 4 minutes, or until it is velvety smooth.
-In a medium bowl, stir together granulated sugar, cornstarch, cinnamon, nutmeg, ginger, and salt.
-Add granulated sugar mixture to cream cheese and beat for another 2 minutes.
-In a medium bowl (or the same one), whisk together pumpkin, eggs, brown sugar, cream, vanilla, and liqueur (if using) until combined.
-Beat at medium speed until combined, about 2 minutes.
+2. Working with a stand mixer fitted with a paddle attachment, or with a hand mixer in a large bowl, beat the cream cheese on medium speed, scraping down the bowl as needed, until smooth, about 2 minutes.
+Add the brown and granulated sugars, cornstarch, cinnamon, nutmeg, ginger, and salt to the cream cheese and beat for another 2 minutes.
+Mix in the pumpkin, then add the eggs one at a time, mixing until incorporated.
+Add the cream, vanilla, and bourbon (if using) and mix until just combined.

-3. Pour filling into crust, smoothing top, then put springform pan in a shallow baking pan (in case springform leaks).
-Bake until center is just set and measures 140 to 150 degrees on an instant-read thermometer, 50 to 60 minutes.
+3. Pour the filling into the crust, smoothing the top.
+Bake until the center is just set and measures 155 degrees on an instant-read thermometer, 55 to 65 minutes.

-4. Cool cheesecake completely in pan on rack, about 3 hours.
+4. Cool the cheesecake completely in the pan on a rack, about 3 hours.
 Chill, covered, until cold, at least 4 hours.
-Remove sides of pan and bring to room temperature before serving.
+Remove the sides of the pan and bring the cheesecake to room temperature before serving.